ANUBHAVxKZAMA/JavaMathLogic/README.md

 **Anubhav Srivastava**
 GitHub: [@ANUBHAVxKZAMA](https://github.com/ANUBHAVxKZAMA)
 ---

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.